singer-io/tap_okta/README.md

 ## Usage
 Source config file
   - This config is to authenticate into okta.
-The Authorization is the Authorization code provide by the okta application manager .
+The Authorization is the Authorization code provide by the okta application manager.
       {
             "accept": "application/json",

             "content-type": "application/json",

             "Authorization": "SSWS 0XXXXXX",

             "password": "",

             "username": "",

             "service_url": ""
        }